cyclone-project/cyclone-logging/README.md

  - `es-logging.yml` for logging format and destination.
  - `es-template.json` for initial formatting, parsing and indexing of received logs.

 Logstash can be configured by editing `logstash.conf`.
 It contains inputs, filters and outputs.
-For more information, please see logstash documentation.
+By default, it expects elasticsearch to be reachable at the host `elasticsarch`.
+This can be changed in `logstash.conf` and the new host should be provided to the container through the `ES_HOST` environment variable.

 Kibana configuration is provided dynamically by the filter-proxy (see `filter-proxy/kibana.js`).
-The filter-proxy configuration is in `filter-proxy/config.js` and can be configured using environment variables as well.
+The filter-proxy configuration is in `filter-proxy/config.js`.
+It can be configured using the environment variables specified there as well.